 - Zirtual If you have past Executive Admin. experience, apply.

 - Vicky Virtual Hires virtual receptionists who don’t have Virtual Assistant experience.

-Work as An Independent Virtual Assistant
+2) Work as a freelance Virtual Assistant

 Option #1, Use freelance platforms

+Upwork and Fiverr are the best freelance platforms for beginners BUT there is a lot of competition.
 As a matter of fact, a lot of ‘seasoned’ Virtual Assistants would tell you to stay away from them because of the competition.

 But you’re just starting out and need to build-up some experience.